HelmchenLabSoftware/Cascade/README.md

 > Sure!
 We have done this ourselves with CaImAn and our custom analysis pipelines.
 Your starting point to do this will not be this Colaboratory Notebook, but rather the [Github repository](https://github.com/HelmchenLabSoftware/Cascade).
 Check out the demo scripts.
 They are very easy to understand and will show you which functions you have to use and how.
 If you have successfully used this Colaboratory Notebook, understanding the demo scripts will be a piece of cake.

+#### Can I use Cascade as well for endoscopic 1p calcium imaging data?

+> One of the key features of Cascade is that it infers absolute spike rates.
+To achieve this, it is necessary that dF/F values extracted from neuronal ROIs are approximately correct.
+For endoscopic 1p calcium imaging data, the background fluorescence is typically extremely high, and complex methods for subtraction of global or local background activity are used (e.g., by [CNMF-E](https://elifesciences.org/articles/28728)).
+As also discussed in the CNMF-E paper, extraced traces therefore cannot be properly transformed into dF/F values.
+We therefore do not recommend Cascade for the deconvolution of this kind of dataset.
+A purely linear deconvolution algorithm that does not reflect the absolute scaling of the input would be a better choice in such a case, if deconvolution is required.

 #### I would like to look at the ground truth data.

 > We actually recommend this to anybody who is doing calcium imaging at cellular resolution.
 Looking at the ground truth data of simultaneous calcium and juxtacellular recording is very enlightening.
-In the [Github repository](https://github.com/HelmchenLabSoftware/Cascade), you will find scripts both for Python and Matlab to conveniently visualize ground truth recordings.
-Just download the Github repository and use the scripts in Matlab or Python (**to be done**).
+In the [Github repository](https://github.com/HelmchenLabSoftware/Cascade), we have deposited an interactive tool to conveniently visualize all ground truth datasets.
+It is available as a [Colaboratory Notebook](https://colab.research.google.com/github/HelmchenLabSoftware/Cascade/blob/master/Demo%20scripts/Explore_ground_truth_datasets.ipynb).

 #### Which reference should I cite?